-This collection of tasks is designed around the concept of measurement, more specifically perimeter and area.
-The sections (colored blocks on Slide 6 of the PowerPoint) represent independent sets of learning experiences that could function effectively as 45minute to 1 hour sessions with a combination of synchronous and asynchronous parts, some of which are easily adaptable either way depending on your situation and access to technology and connectivity.
+This collection of tasks is designed around the concept of number, more specifically understanding fractions, using decimal operations, and order of operations.
+The six main sections (coloured blocks on Slide 6 of PowerPoint) represent independent sets of three-part learning experiences that could function effectively as a 45minute-1 hour session with a combination of synchronous and asynchronous parts, some of which are easily adaptable either way, depending on the situation and accessibility to technology and connectivity.